Jitendarkumara/TestingPurposecode/README.md

+Here’s your corrected version with grammar and readability improvements:

+---

-Worked on RM1, RM2 application  made ready server to run the application RM1
+Worked on RM1 and RM2 applications; prepared the server to run the RM1 application.

-Worked on RM1 server made connect with RM1 pc and instaaled required software.
+Configured the RM1 server, connected it with the RM1 PC, and installed the required software.

-Worked GP1 application to run the apllication  smoth and fast also chaged the procedure to handle NULL value of PDI weight Made the server to work in PIckiling application installed required software also made ready one PC for HRS application worked on CCL pulpit server to make ready pickling  PCand HRS2 PC installed required software and created schema for Pickling and HRS2 database . connected sever to Pickling pc and HRS pc using lan connectivity made run pickling application .
+Worked on the GP1 application to ensure smooth and fast performance; also modified the procedure to handle NULL values of PDI weight.

+Prepared the server for the Pickling application, installed the required software, and set up one PC for the HRS application.

+Worked on the CCL pulpit server to prepare the Pickling PC and HRS2 PC; installed the required software and created schemas for the Pickling and HRS2 databases.

+Connected the server to the Pickling PC and HRS PC using LAN connectivity, and successfully ran the Pickling application.

+---

+Would you like me to polish this further into a professional resume-style bullet list so it looks strong for job applications?